 It is recommended that future specification work on ATSSS in TS 23.501 [23] and TS 23.502 [24] is to be monitored to further study traffic splitting of M4 flows across multiple access networks.

+It is recommended that future study on this topic looks into the impact of media delivery using ATSSS architecture on UE multi-access path management, Dynamic Policies, Network Assistance, and network slicing procedures as described in clause 5.18.7 of the present document.

 * * * * Fourth change * * * *

 7.3.4 Recommendations for further study arising from version 19